 Muslims have been present in America since its founding.
 In 2014, President Obama referenced the “achievements and contributions of Muslim Americans to building the very fabric of our nation and strengthening the core of our democracy.”
 Despite that role in the American story, today’s American Muslims remain under-represented and largely excluded from the political process.

-That was never been clearer than the 2016 election.
-The politics of fear and othering of Americans who are Muslims just because of their faith, banning them from entering the country just because they are Muslims, criminalizing refugees and asylum seekers fleeing war, violence, and persecution just because they are Muslims - all unconstitutional religious discrimination!
+The 2016 election was a wake-up call for Muslim Americans and the organizations that protect their values.
+The politics of fear and othering of Americans who are Muslims just because of their faith, banning them from entering the country just because of their faith, criminalizing refugees and asylum seekers fleeing war, violence, and persecution just because of their faith - all unconstitutional religious discrimination!

-This was a wake-up call for Muslim Americans and the organizations that protect their values.
 In 2017, a core group of Muslim activists responded with an unprecedented focus on organizing to enact change in the political terrain of our country through the Muslim Caucus of America.
-Filling the gap to better equip our communities to build the power of people; by building capacity, by creating spaces for continuing education, consciousness building, and training of activists and leaders who are on the front lines in a way that creates opportunity and advances racial and religious equity for all.
+Filling the gap to better equip our communities to build the power of the people; by building capacity, by creating spaces for continuing education, consciousness building, and training of activists and leaders on the front lines in a way that creates opportunity and advances racial and religious equity for all.